Anesthesia awareness: Conscious sedation

 There are various levels of consciousness.
-Wakefulness and general anesthesia are two extremes of the spectrum.
-Conscious sedation and monitored anesthesia care (MAC) refer to an awareness somewhere in the middle of the spectrum depending on the degree to which a patient is sedated.
+Full wakefulness and general anesthesia are the two extremes of the spectrum.
+Conscious sedation and monitored anesthesia care (MAC) refer to an awareness somewhere in the middle of the spectrum, depending on the degree to which a patient is sedated.
 Monitored anesthesia care involves titration of local anesthesia along with sedation and analgesia.
 Awareness/wakefulness does not necessarily imply pain or discomfort.
-The aim of conscious sedation or monitored anesthetic care is to provide a safe and comfortable anesthetic while maintaining the patient's ability to follow commands.
+The aim of conscious sedation or MAC is to provide a safe and comfortable anesthetic while maintaining the patient's ability to follow commands.

 Under certain circumstances, a general anesthetic, whereby the patient is completely unconscious, may be unnecessary or undesirable.
-For instance, with a cesarean delivery, the goal is to provide comfort with neuraxial anesthetic yet maintain consciousness so that the mother can participate in the birth of the child.
+For instance, with a caesarean delivery, the goal is to provide comfort with neuraxial anesthetic yet maintain consciousness so that the mother can participate in the birth of the child.
 Other circumstances may include, but are not limited to, procedures that are minimally invasive or purely diagnostic (and thus not uncomfortable).
 Sometimes, the patient's health may not tolerate the stress of general anesthesia.
-The decision to provide monitored anesthesia care versus general anesthesia can be complex involving careful consideration of individual circumstances and after discussion with the patient as to their preferences.
+The decision to provide MAC versus general anesthesia can be complex, involving careful consideration of individual circumstances and discussion with the patient about their preferences.

 Patients who undergo conscious sedation or monitored anesthesia care are never meant to be without recall.
-Whether or not a patient remembers the procedure depends on the type of anesthetic, dosages, patient physiology, and other factors.
-Many patients undergoing monitored anesthesia go through profound amnesia depending on the amount of anesthetic used.
+Whether a patient remembers the procedure depends on the type of anesthetic, dosages, patient physiology, and other factors.
+Many patients undergoing monitored anesthesia may go through profound amnesia, depending on the amount of anesthetic used.

 Some patients undergo sedation for smaller procedures such as biopsies and colonoscopies and are told they will be asleep, although in fact they are getting a sedation that may allow some level of awareness as opposed to a general anesthetic.

 Memory

-New research has been carried out to test what people can remember after a general anesthetic in an effort to more clearly understand anesthesia awareness and help to protect patients from experiencing it.
+New research has been carried out to test what people can remember after a general anesthetic, in an effort to understand anesthesia awareness more clearly and help to protect patients from experiencing it.
 A memory is not one simple entity; it is a system of many intricate details and networks.

 Memory is currently classified under two main subsections.